-The Summit Fire (here) was only 6 miles from that school.
-Although this was not fir but knobcone pine, they both burn about the same.
+The Summit Fire (above) only 6 miles from that school was not fir but mostly knobcone pine, but they both burn about the same.
 Yes, stand-replacing fires are believed to be "Natural" in knobcone stands to a supposedly greater degree than Douglas fir.
 But, is this a matter of fact, or is it a matter of experience uninformed by the consequences of a change in management?
-There were no similar fires in fir stands around here when the Indians burned every few years, and probably not for nearly a hundred years thereafter.
+There were no similar fires in fir stands around here when the Indians burned every few years, and probably not for a hundred years thereafter.
 But in the stands we are growing today, there is no doubt that it would be just as bad in fir as here, a direct consequence of unprecedented seed dispersal resulting from primary succession due to fire-exclusion.
-Reversing course from here is expensive, difficult, and necessary, that is, if you care not to see post-disturbance species going extinct.
-Who is going to do that work?
-November 2014 When firs suffer from water competition and shading from redwood, they become more subject to attack by bark beetles, as were the two trees in the foreground here at the Wildergarten, now spreading to more.
+Reversing course from here is expensive, difficult, and necessary, that is, if you care not to see weeds take over and post-disturbance species going extinct.
+So, who is going to do that work?
+November 2014 Yet fir too is subject to displacement.
+When firs suffer from water competition and shading from redwood, they become more subject to attack by bark beetles, as were the two trees in the foreground here at the Wildergarten, now spreading to more.
 The response is analogous to a disturbance, and what we see is oak, bay, fir, and redwood in a density that cannot support them all.
 Unless I start thinning trees, the groundcover will be gone within 5-10 years producing no food for wildlife at all.
-November 2014 The eventual winner would be a redwood monoculture with few groundcovers or shrubs of any kind.
+November 2014 Like this.
+The eventual winner would be a redwood monoculture with few groundcovers or shrubs of any kind.
 The reason this happened is that I could not afford to thin this stand because it is illegal for me to sell logs to pay for it.
 Blame the Sierra Club, please.
-Musk thistle, cheat grass, and dead trees at Mesa Verde National Park, Photo July 2005 by Steve Rich, Rangeland Restoration Academy In other words, to say that we "know" what will be the "climax" stage of a site that, for over 10,000 years was never allowed to reach one, is the height of arrogance.
+Musk thistle, cheat grass, and dead trees at Mesa Verde National Park Photo July 2005 by Steve Rich, Rangeland Restoration Academy In other words, to believe that Nature "knows" what is best for a site that, for over 10,000 years was never allowed to reach a "climax" state, is the height of arrogance.
 The tendency of unmanaged competition is for dominant species to burgeon until they consume their nutritional or hydrological base (as do overstocked forests).
 To withdraw all management, suddenly, from so many interdependent systems of animals and plants and expect them to "know" how to optimize after a disturbance, and especially with exotic species present, is simply, well, ignorant, arrogant, lazy, irresponsible, distracted, self-aggrandizing, and destructive (to fling a but few appropriate missives).
 More importantly, such results virtually preclude locally-adapted post-disturbance species from expressing at all, which means that those species, some possessing important relationships with soil microflora and insects, eventually go extinct.
 At that point, restoration of the native system becomes impossible.
 One can then only replace it with something else.
 Like this (above).